jlane5261/learncpp/textbook/textbook_notes.md

 * statement 3: do after every iteration of the loop

 The following function is an example for loop that will print each element of `v`
-> note: that we don't have to speciy an array bound when we initialze the array with a list.
+> note: that we don't have to specify an array bound when we initialze the array with a list.

     void print()
     {